 ..... and there is a passage inside these.
 From the North you must go outside the Sarn-y-Bwch reef as there are some nasty rocks inshore of that reef (This is advice from a local sailor).

-We have supplied a diagram of the buoyage and channel in our Navigation Images as given to us in the spring of 2017.
-If you plot the positions of the buoys as given in the table on that image you will see that the only buoy on the Admiralty Chart which is correct is the Outer R/W buoy - all the others have been moved.
+We have supplied a diagram of the buoyage and channel in our Navigation Images as given to us in the summer of 2022.
+If you plot the positions of the buoys as given in the table on that image you will see that the only buoy on the Admiralty Chart which is correct is the Outer R/W buoy - all the others have been moved and will move again!!